Here are all the winners from the Grammys 2022 – rolling list

 Jonathan McReynolds & Mali Music – ‘Jonny X Mali: Live In LA’

-CeCe Winans – ‘Believe For It’
+CeCe Winans – ‘Believe For It’ – winner

 Best Contemporary Christian Music Album